coronalabs/corona/README.md

 ## Benefits of usage Corona
 * Free for everybody – Enterprise features for every developer.
 * The easiest development tool for 2D games and mobile applications.
-* Corona allows to create apps easily, up to 10 times faster than other frameworks.
+* Corona allows creating apps easily, up to 10 times faster than other frameworks.
 * Corona is supported by detailed documentation system.
 * Write the code once, run it many different places – Corona supports all major mobile platforms.
 * Corona Marketplace is a constantly growing store with more than 150 plugins and 300+ ready-to-go app assets.